akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 Don't forget to set the [permissions](https://help.akeneo.com/pim/serenity/articles/manage-your-connections.html#set-the-permissions) of this connection!
 :::

-As you may understood, your connector need to have a dedicated UI or a configuration file in order to manage these PIM API credentials.
+As you may understand, your connector needs to have a dedicated UI or a configuration file in order to manage these PIM API credentials.

 ### Check Julia's PIM data